-acquires a right of way for oil or gas pipelines across onshore federal lands, or that acquires a lease to develop mineral resources on onshore federal lands, unless the foreign investors' home country denies similar or like privileges for the mineral or access in question to United States citizens or corporations, as compared with the privileges it accords to its own citizens or corporations or to the citizens or corporations of other countries.
+acquires a right of way for oil or gas pipelines across onshore federal lands, or that acquires a to develop lease mineral resources on onshore federal unless the foreign lands. investors' home country denies similar or like privileges for the mineral or access in question to United States citizens corporations, as compared with the privileges it accords to its own citizens or corporations or to the citizens or corporations of other countries.
 Nationalization is not considered to be denial of similar or like privileges.
-Foreign citizens, or corporations controlled by them, are not permitted to obtain access to federal leases on Naval Petroleum Reserves if the laws, customs or regulations of their country deny the privilege of leasing public lands to United States citizens or corporations.
+Foreign corporations citizens, or controlled by them, are not permitted to obtain access to federal leases on Naval Petroleum Reserves if the laws, customs or regulations of their country deny the privilege of leasing public lands to United States citizens or corporations.
 Applies to all countries.
-Venezuela With respect to petroleum-related services Bilateral agreement services relating to distribution and the marketing of petroleum and petroleum products, advisory services and exchange of technology, in which preferences are granted.
-Applies to Germany, France, Brazil, Central American and Caribbean countries.
+Bilateral agreement services relating to distribution and the marketing of petroleum and petroleum products, advisory services and exchange technology, in which preferences are granted.
+Applies to Germany, France, Brazil, Central American and